singulatron/superplatform/docs-source/docs/intro.md

 ## What is it?

-Singulatron is a rapid prototyping environment for the AI age.

-It allows you to self-host and work with LLMs and other AI technologies, offering a comprehensive framework and ecosystem for rapidly building AI-driven applications.
+Singulatron enables you to self-host AI models, build apps that leverage those models in any language, and utilize a microservices-based communal backend designed to support a diverse range of projects.

 ## It lets you: